 The OIT loaner program will provide loaner devices, such as an iPad and cell phone for use during your trip.

-Loaner iPad: OIT can provide staff and faculty with a loaner iPad, allowing you to leave your computer and other mobile devices at home.
+Loaner iPad: OIT can provide a loaner iPad, allowing you to leave your computer and other mobile devices at home.
 These loaner devices come loaded with basic tools such as Microsoft Office and limit the amount of data you have, which minimizes the risk should the device be stolen or lost.

 Loaner Cell Phones: Smartphones can carry a lot of information about how you access the University's systems and often do not provide a level of protection comparable to larger systems.
 Simple cell phones are a better choice when traveling to high risk countries.
 OIT has loaner cell phones available with international plans.
 Using a simple cell phone eliminates the risk of your phone becoming a backdoor into Princeton systems.
 With an international plan in place, the use of simple cell phones can also result in significantly reduced phone charges.